Fatmire09/AgriTrentino/README.md

 ## Corso

-Ingegneria del Software — Università di Trento, A.A.
+Ingegneria del Software: Università di Trento, A.A.
 2025/2026